 Debt Securities Risk.
 Debt securities are subject to credit risk and interest rate risk.
 Credit risk is the possibility that the issuer or guarantor of a debt security may be unable, or perceived to be unable or unwilling, to pay interest or repay principal when they become due.
 In these instances, the value of an investment could decline and the Fund could lose money.
 Credit risk increases as an issuer's credit quality or financial strength declines.
 The credit quality of a debt security may deteriorate rapidly and cause significant deterioration in the Fund's net asset value.
 Interest rate risk is the possibility that interest rates will change over time.
 When interest rates rise, the value of debt securities tends to fall.
 The longer the terms of the debt securities held by a Fund, the more the Fund is subject to this risk.
 If interest rates decline, interest that the Fund is able to earn on its investments in debt securities may also decline, which could cause the Fund to reduce the dividends it pays to shareholders, but the value of those securities may increase.
 Some debt securities give the issuers the option to call, redeem or prepay the securities before their maturity dates.
-If an issuer calls, redeems or prepays a debt security during a time of declining interest rates, the Fund might have to reinvest the proceeds in a security offering a lower yield, and therefore might not benefit from any increase in value as a result of declining interest rates.
+If an issuer calls, redeems or prepays a debt security during a time of declining interest rates.
 Very low or negative interest rates may magnify interest rate risk.
 Changing interest rates, including rates that fall below zero, may have unpredictable effects on markets, may result in heightened market volatility and may detract from Fund performance to the extent the Fund is exposed to such interest rates.
 Interest rate changes and their impact on the Fund and its share price can be sudden and unpredictable.
 Changes in market conditions and government policies may lead to periods of heightened volatility in the debt securities market, reduced liquidity Fund investments and an increase in Fund redemptions.

 High Yield Securities Risk.
 High yield securities and unrated securities of similar credit quality (commonly known as "junk bonds") are considered speculative and have a much greater risk of default (or in the case of bonds currently in default, of not returning principal) and their values tend to be more volatile than higher-rated securities with similar maturities.
-Additionally, these securities tend to be less liquid and more difficult to value than higherrated securities.
+Additionally, these securities tend to be less liquid and more difficult to value than higher-rated securities.